graphile/graphile.github.io/src/pages/index.md

 Say Goodbye to the N+1 problem; fewer round-trips means higher performance.
 </p>

-By using our lookahead tools your code can know what's coming and make sure it requests the correct fields ahead of time, leading to fewer roundtrips and higher performance.
+By using our lookahead tools your code can know what's coming and make sure it requests the correct fields ahead of time, leading to fewer round-trips and higher performance.

 PostGraphQL v4 utilises this functionality to enable it to serve even deeply nested requests with just one SQL query, which lead to significant speedups especially where database connection latency was above 1ms.

 </div><!-- /col-12 -->